New Mexico: Art, literature, and media

 New Mexico holds strong to its Spanish heritage.
 Old Spanish traditions such zarzuelas and flamenco are popular; the University of New Mexico is the only institute of higher education in the world with a program dedicated to flamenco.
 Flamenco dancer and native New Mexican María Benítez founded the Maria Benítez Institute for Spanish Arts "to present programs of the highest quality of the rich artistic heritage of Spain, as expressed through music, dance, visual arts, and other art forms".
 There is also the annual Festival Flamenco Internacional de Alburquerque, where native Spanish and New Mexican flamenco dancers perform at the University of New Mexico; it is the largest and oldest flamenco event outside of Spain.

 In the mid-20th century, there was a thriving Hispano school of literature and scholarship being produced in both English and Spanish.
-Among the more notable authors were: Angélico Chávez, Nina Otero-Warren, Fabiola Cabeza de Baca, Aurelio Espinosa, Cleofas Jaramillo, Juan Bautista Rael, and Aurora Lucero-White Lea.
-As well, writer D. H. Lawrence lived near Taos in the 1920s, at the D. H. Lawrence Ranch, where there is a shrine said to contain his ashes.
+Among the more notable authors were Angélico Chávez, Nina Otero-Warren, Fabiola Cabeza de Baca, Aurelio Espinosa, Cleofas Jaramillo, Juan Bautista Rael, and Aurora Lucero-White Lea.
+D. H. Lawrence lived near Taos in the 1920s, at the D. H. Lawrence Ranch, where there is a shrine said to contain his ashes.

 New Mexico's strong Spanish, Anglo, and Wild West frontier motifs have contributed to a unique body of literature, represented by internationally recognized authors such as Rudolfo Anaya, Tony Hillerman, and Daniel Abraham.
 Western fiction folk heroes Billy the Kid, Elfego Baca, Geronimo, and Pat Garrett originate in New Mexico.
-These same Hispanic, indigenous, and frontier histories have given New Mexico a place in the history of country and Western music, with its own New Mexico music genre, including the careers of Al Hurricane, Robert Mirabal, and Michael Martin Murphey.
+These same Hispanic, indigenous, and frontier histories have given New Mexico a place in the history of country and Western music, with its own New Mexico music genre, exemplified by Al Hurricane, Robert Mirabal, and Michael Martin Murphey.

-Silver City, originally a mining town, is now a major hub and exhibition center for large numbers of artists, visual and otherwise.
-Another former mining town turned art haven is Madrid, New Mexico, which was brought to national fame as the filming location for the 2007 movie Wild Hogs.
-Las Cruces, in southern New Mexico, has a museum system affiliated with the Smithsonian Institution Affiliations Program, and hosts a variety of cultural and artistic opportunities for residents and visitors.
+Silver City, originally a mining town, is a major hub and exhibition center for artists, visual and otherwise.
+Another former mining town turned art haven is Madrid, which gained fame as the filming location for the 2007 movie Wild Hogs.
+Las Cruces has a museum system affiliated with the Smithsonian Institution Affiliations Program and hosts various cultural and artistic opportunities for residents and visitors.

-The Western genre immortalized the varied mountainous, riparian, and desert environment into film.
-Owing to a combination of financial incentives, low cost, and geographic diversity, New Mexico has long been a popular setting or filming location for various films and television series.
-In addition to Wild Hogs, other movies filmed in New Mexico include Sunshine Cleaning and Vampires.
-Various seasons of the A&E/Netflix series Longmire were filmed in several New Mexico locations, including Las Vegas, Santa Fe, Eagle Nest, and Red River.
-The widely acclaimed Breaking Bad franchise was set and filmed in and around Albuquerque, a product of the ongoing success of media in the city in large part helped by Albuquerque Studios, and the presence of production studios like Netflix and NBCUniversal.
+The Western genre immortalized the varied mountainous, riparian, and desert environment on film.
+Owing to a combination of financial incentives, low cost, and geographic diversity, New Mexico has long been a popular setting or filming location for films and television series.
+In addition to Wild Hogs, movies filmed in New Mexico include Sunshine Cleaning and Vampires.
+Some seasons of the A&E/Netflix series Longmire were filmed in New Mexico, including in Las Vegas, Santa Fe, Eagle Nest, and Red River.
+The Breaking Bad franchise is set and was filmed in and around Albuquerque, a product of the ongoing success of media in the city in large part helped by Albuquerque Studios and the presence of production studios like Netflix and NBCUniversal.